The National Museum of Singapore welcomes National Day 2022 with a nostalgic light-up and related exhibitions.

 Instead, only the façade of the National Museum of Singapore (NMS) would be lit.
 With the light-up happening from Jul 18 to Aug 10.

 It’s a little disappointing for me, to be honest.
-I was looking forward to an atmospheric (and sweaty) evening stroll around downtown to check out patriotic illuminations.
+I was looking forward to a romantic (and sweaty) evening stroll around downtown to check out patriotic illuminations.

 That said, this seems to indicate a true return to normalcy.
 The previous ND landmark light-ups were, after all, a replacement of sorts for many events cancelled in August 2020 and August 2021 because of COVID-19.
-Not having another full round suggests everything is returning.
+Not having another round of such light-ups suggests everything is finally returning to normal.

 I for one am looking forward to the return of the Singapore Night Festival this year.
 The ongoing NMS facade illumination was also good enough for a patriotic evening excursion.